The Tech-powered NGO streamlines partnerships and delivers critical resources to schools across India - www.lokmattimes.com

 The Tech-powered NGO streamlines partnerships and delivers critical resources to schools across India

-PNN New Delhi [India], August 8: In an age where a click can get anything delivered to your doorstep ...
+New Delhi [India], August 8: In an age where a click can get anything delivered to your doorstep and ...

-With a vision of "2047 #2047 Shikshit Bharat, Viksit Bharat" TrueGiv is striving to address this very question.
-As a tech-driven NGO, TrueGiv has built a cutting-edge platform that seamlessly connects CSR partners and individual donors with educational institutions in needregardless of geography.
-By simplifying the process of identifying, funding, and fulfilling school requirements, through just a few clicks, TrueGiv is democratizing CSR and making educational support more accessible, transparent, and impactful.
+With a vision of “2047 #2047 शिक्षित भारत, विकसित भारत”, TrueGiv is striving to address this very question.
+As a tech-driven NGO, TrueGiv has built a cutting-edge platform that seamlessly connects CSR partners and individual donors with educational institutions in need—regardless of geography.
+By simplifying the process of identifying, funding, and fulfilling school requirements through just a few clicks, TrueGiv is democratizing CSR and making educational support more accessible, transparent, and impactful.

 This is precisely where TrueGiv steps in.
 By harnessing technology, the NGO bridges this gap, connecting CSR contributors directly with verified, under-resourced schools across India, including states like Rajasthan, Madhya Pradesh, and more.
 The platform cuts through bureaucratic red tape, ensuring that support reaches schools efficiently while maintaining full transparency.